battistabiggio/battistabiggio.github.io/_pages/about.md

 **Publications and Research Impact.** Dr. Biggio has published more than 100 papers in scientific journals and conferences, including top-tier conferences in machine learning (ICML, NeurIPS) and computer security (USENIX Sec., NDSS, IEEE Symp.
 S&P).
-His H-index is 49 and his papers collected more than 16,900 citations (according to Google Scholar, Nov.
-2024).
+His H-index is 51 and his papers collected more than 17,000 citations (according to Google Scholar, Apr.
+2025).
 Please refer to his [Google Scholar profile page](https://scholar.google.it/citations?user=OoUIOYwAAAAJ&hl=en), or to his [Scopus profile page](https://www.scopus.com/authid/detail.uri?authorId=23090165100) for the full list of publications.

 **Professional Activities**<br>